Case for Centaurus A as the main source of ultrahigh-energy cosmic rays: Reproducing the observed spectrum and composition

 We report in the first four rows of Table~\ref{tD2noB} the spectral and composition parameters obtained in the fits of the different scenarios considered.
 We also include here the cases in which the low-energy population has an evolution following the SFR (scenario SFR-4Mpc and SFR-NE).
 The main change in these last cases is that due to the stronger attenuation effects present when the SFR is considered, a harder spectrum for the LE population is inferred ($\gamma_{\rm L}$ smaller by about 0.3 to 0.5).
 No major changes in the spectral parameters of the high-energy population result in these cases, and we will hence for simplicity not discuss them further.\footnote{In the case of two population of sources, the slight differences in the fitted parameters with respect to \cite{ab23} are related to the hadronic model considered, the maximum redshift adopted and the fact that we fit the mean and variance of ln$A$ rather than the whole $X_{\rm max}$ distributions.} We also display in the table the overall $\chi^2/{\rm dof}$ of the fits.
 Taking into account that there are 26 spectral energy bins (two of them containing just upper bounds) and 19 composition energy bins, for a total of $N=64$ data-points, while the number of fitted parameters is just 14 (for each population there is the flux normalisation, spectral index and rigidity cutoff, together with the four independent elemental fractions), the values of the $\chi^2$ obtained are not unreasonable given the simplified nature of the models considered to describe a certainly more complex reality, and possible improvements in this direction will be discussed later on.
+Although the continuous source distribution models have a smaller value of $\chi^2/$dof than the baseline Cen~A model considered in this section, we will see that the different refinements of this last model discussed in the following sections will bring it to a similar or better overall fit quality.

 Some of the features which can be highlighted are: \begin{itemize} \item For the adopted spectral shape with $\Delta=2$, the inferred spectral index of the nearby source is close to two, which is in the ballpark of the expectations from diffusive shock acceleration, while for a continuous source distribution the spectrum turns out to be much harder, with $\gamma_{\rm H}<1$.
 This is related to the fact that no significant steepening of the spectrum of the nearby source gets produced below the cutoff value by the effects of propagation, unlike what happens for a population of sources extending up to high redshifts, which then require harder source spectra to counterbalance this effect.